kerrishotts/cordova-plugin-webpack-transpiler/readme.md

 > **Note**: If you are using the sibling project structure, an `after prepare` step will execute.
 This step removes duplicate files in the resulting platform build artifacts so that your original source files aren't needlessly copied to your app bundles.

-Once you've successfully executed a `prepare` phase, you'll need to update your `index.html` file to reference `js/bundle.js` and `css/bundle.css` instead of your original entry files.
+If you are using the `sibling` file structure, you'll need to update your `index.html` file to reference `js/bundle.js` and `css/bundle.css` instead of your original entry files.
+Otherwise, remove the original entry file source &mdash; the plugin will inject all the other dependencies as needed.

 ### Debug vs Release